Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a 6-parameter creation tool with no output schema, the description covers the core functionality (creation, sizing, positioning, parent) and return shape.
-It lacks details on default sizes or coordinate system but is sufficient for a simple tool.
+For a 6-parameter tool with no output schema, the description covers the return type and provides usage context.
+It lacks details on error handling or invalid parameters, but given the context signals and sibling tools, it is mostly complete for a human or AI agent.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.